 Students who come in on a fellowship offer are typically able to do rotations; your acceptance offer should detail whether you have been accepted into a spot in a specific lab or will be rotating and any requirements of your rotations.

 Rotations give students the chance to try out a research program before deciding if a particular lab is the right fit for them.
 Rotating students will identify two or three labs they have an interest in and spend anywhere from 3 to 12 weeks in each working on a small project agreed upon by the student and faculty member.
 Rotations are first and foremost a great way to see whether a certain faculty member would be a good fit for you as an advisor.
-There also useful for deciding on a research topic.
+They are also useful for deciding on a research topic.
 For example, some students are interested in molecular aspects of plant pathology but aren’t sure if they would rather work with fungi, bacteria, viruses, or nematodes.
 A rotation is a good way to get a feel for the pros and cons of working with a particular type of pathogen.
 Even if you already know which professor you want to work with and the topic, you may do a rotation in another lab to broaden your research experience or gain skills you might need for your thesis or dissertation, and to get to know other faculty and people in their labs.
 Understand your personal goals for rotations and be sure to have candid discussions with faculty you might rotate with.
 For example, if you think you might want to join a certain faculty member’s lab after a successful rotation, ask them if you would be able to (i.e., if they have funding and bandwidth for a new student).
 Likewise, if you would like to rotate for the experience and networking but do not intend to join that lab, let the faculty member know.
 Generally, faculty are open to rotations even if they are not recruiting.

 Students have up to a year (two semesters) to complete rotations, but you should try and choose a lab by early Spring semester: recruitment weekend is in February and offers will be made to new students shortly after.
 Oftentimes the project is not finished when the time is up, but it is not required for you to stay in the lab longer to complete the project.
 Do not be afraid to assert yourself if you feel you have done what you need to do for the rotation.
 Very rarely, a student cannot find a lab they like, or one that likes them, after three rotations.
-Consult with the DGS (Adam Bogdanove, ajb7 [at] cornell.edu) if you need help finding a home lab and advisor that fits your interests and personality.
+Consult with the DGS (Sarah Pethybridge, sjp277 [at] cornell.edu ()) if you need help finding a home lab and advisor that fits your interests and personality.
 You may be able to do a fourth rotation or be directly admitted to a lab.
 If not, though, you will need to leave the program, so be sure to put careful thought into your rotation choices, and again, have those candid conversations up front!

 Oh and by the way, the DGS will serve as your advisor while you are doing rotations, for uh – advice, and signatures, and such.

 Both the Master’s and PhD are research-based degrees.
 Often faculty members recruit students with a particular research project (or projects) in mind and will bring you in with the expectation that you pursue that line of research as your thesis or dissertation topic.
 Other faculty members allow you the freedom to choose your own project as long as it is within the scope of the lab.
 This is an important conversation to have with your advisor.
 Master’s students need to identify and focus on a project early, in time to complete their thesis research by the end of 2-3 years.
 Often A PhD student will start by working on many different projects, any of which may evolve into the dissertation project, whereas others will remain side projects.
 PhD students sometimes don’t settle on a vision and plan for their dissertation research until their A exam (discussed in Chapter 7), which often includes a dissertation proposal as the written component, and even then, the vision and plan often evolve after.
 This may be different for Master’s students who will likely have an idea of their project coming in.
-If you aren’t sure what you want to work on, your advisor or the DGS (Adam Bogdanove, ajb7 [at] cornell.edu) may help guide you into a project.
+If you aren’t sure what you want to work on, your advisor or the DGS (Sarah Pethybridge, sjp277 [at] cornell.edu ()) may help guide you into a project.
 Ultimately, the choice, and responsibility, are yours.

 The Special Committee is a panel of faculty members who will advise and guide you in your research and graduate career.
 It consists of your advisor (known as the committee chairperson) who represents the PPPMB concentration you have chosen, i.e. your “major,” and at least one other committee member for Master’s degrees and two for PhD degrees.
 These other members represent your minors (more on minors below).
 Other experts may be added to your committee as desired, and committee members may also be from outside of Cornell; these are called ad hoc committee members and they may be collaborators or other individuals with relevant expertise.
-Adding an external ad hoc member to your committee requires special paperwork; the DGS (Adam Bogdanove) can assist you in completing this paperwork.
+Adding an external ad hoc member to your committee requires special paperwork; the DGS (Sarah Pethybridge, sjp277 [at] cornell.edu ()) can assist you in completing this paperwork.
 This can take a month or more to approve, so submit the paperwork as soon as possible.

 Since the Special Committee plays such an important role in your graduate career at Cornell, keep in mind some of the following pointers: